 The year is 2003.
-RSGC's standard university preparatory curricula is well-established for all students and a wide variety of Advanced Placement courses are offering highly-motivated Georgians the opportunity to digest first-year university concepts.
-Business courses are popular and a large number of commerce-hopeful students are confident but unaware of the impending financial collapse about to unfold in their undergraduate years.
-Mathematics, science, and software courses are healthy and a handful of RSGC graduates are enrolling in engineering programs on the assumption that they will be good at it, despite having little first-hand experience in the discipline.
+RSGC's standard university preparatory curricula is well-established for all students and a wide variety of Advanced Placement courses are offering highly-motivated Georgians the opportunity to process first-year university concepts.
+Business courses are popular and a large number of commerce-hopeful students are confident, but unaware, of the impending financial collapse about to unfold in their undergraduate years.
+Mathematics, science, and software courses are healthy and a handful of RSGC graduates are enrolling in engineering programs on the assumption of success, despite having little first-hand experience in the discipline.

-Hands-on technical courses and related careers are largely considered by academia as the primary, if not exclusive, responsibility of colleges and workplaces, so RSGC does not see the need to offer them while implementing a mission statement that declares us to be a university-preparatory institution.
-Jeff Bezos started Amazon almost a decade earlier in 1994, Google, 5 years ago and Mark Zuckerberg will launch Facebook next year.
+Hands-on technical courses and related careers are largely considered by academia as the primary, if not exclusive, responsibility of colleges and workplaces, so RSGC has not seen the need to offer them while implementing a Mission Statement that declares it to be a university-preparatory institution.
+Jeff Bezos had started Amazon almost a decade earlier in 1994, Google, 5 years ago, Mark Zuckerberg will launch Facebook next year and the Dyson Institute of Engineering and Technology will not open for another 14 years.
 The acronym STEM will start hitting the headlines 4 years from now, and the concept of makerspaces is a full decade into the future.

 Through their High School Liaison Office, the University of Waterloo is offering summer and winter week-long workshops for teachers in a variety of disciplines.
-One offering introduces topics in electronics employing a device created by an obscure Ontario company, Classic Technology, modestly referred to as the Electronic Experimenters Box (right).
-There is a sense that hands-on computer engineering hardware exposure for students might be the ideal complement to the successful ACES software program we have been offering at the College since 1979.
+One offering introduces topics in electronics employing a device modestly referred to as the Electronic Experimenter Box (right), created by an obscure Ontario company, Classic Technology.
+There is a sense that hands-on computer engineering hardware exposure for students might be the ideal complement to the popular software program we have been offering at the College since 1979.
 The decision is made to enrol in the week-long winter program over the Christmas Break.
-With the confidence gained from the workshop, permission will be sought (and given) to launch the first course at RSGC in computer engineering in September, 2004, in Grade 11.
+With the confidence gained from the workshop, permission will be sought (and eventually granted) to launch the first course at RSGC in computer engineering concepts in September 2004, in Grade 11.
 If it turns out to be successful, a followup course in Grade 12 might be considered.
 We would see ...

-Fast forward from the beginning of the '2003 experiment' to the present.
+Fast forward from the beginning of the 2003 'experiment' to the present.
 In these intervening years, society's relentless fascination with, and dependency on, technology continues to sustain our community's awareness that Georgian futures are advantaged by skilled competencies in this field.
 As a result, the College currently finds itself in the enviable position of offering world-class curricula (ACES) in a world-class secondary school facility (DES).
 Indeed, we started out in the fall of 2004 simply trying to meet the demands of changing world.
-A decade-and-a-half in, it's now Georgian ACES that are changing the world.
+Almost two decades later, it's now RSGC ACES that are changing the world.

 The 'secret sauce' of our program is the guiding hand of our ACES' philosophy, embodied in a phrase developed by a former colleague, M. Reid, Tempus est cogitare, is manifested in the primary tenets below.